Deploy a Matrix Server

 1. Check serve_server_wellknown.
 Must be true in homeserver.yaml.
 Synapse serves the .well-known/matrix/server endpoint, which tells other servers that yourdomain.org delegates to matrix.yourdomain.org:443.

-3. DNS issues.
+4. DNS issues.
 Both yourdomain.org and matrix.yourdomain.org must resolve to Cloudflare IPs.
-The base domain needs a proxied DNS record (usually an A or CNAME for the root domain pointing to Cloudflare).
+The tunnel automatically creates DNS records for published hostnames.

 Registration Token Not Working

-If a member enters a registration token and gets an error:
+If you have enabled self-service registration (enable_registration: true) with token-based access and a member enters a token but gets an error:

 2. Check the token is valid.
 List all tokens with the admin API and confirm the token has not already been used or expired.